hennok1/RoboticArm/README.md

 2.4 Software Requirement Specifications
 ---------------------------------------

->   ### 2.4.1 Database Breakdown
+>   2.4.1 Database Breakdown

-There will be a Amazon Database; a service provided by Amazon.
-When creating an account with Amazone Web Server, I need to create a php file for the register activity.
+>   There will be a Amazon Database; a service provided by Amazon.
+When creating
+>   an account with Amazone Web Server, I need to create a php file for the register
+>   activity.
 I also need to create one file for the login activity.
-To connect the app to the database, I created a "init.php" file.
-This file is in charge for establishing connection to the database.
-All of these files are in-charge of the backend process of the database.
-This database will be responsible for holding user account information, for example user credentials for the login/register function.
-This database will also contain many tables under the user account as the user will able to create multiple logs with in a day and each log will be stored in its own table.
-The breakdown of the fields is stated below.
+To connect the app
+>   to the database, I created a "init.php" file.
+This file is in charge for establishing
+>   connection to the database.
+All of these files are in-charge of the backend process of
+>   the database.
+This database will be responsible for holding user account information,
+>   for example user credentials for the login/register function.
+This database will also
+>   contain many tables under the user account as the user will able to create multiple
+>   logs with in a day and each log will be stored in its own table.
+The breakdown of the

-1.  **User Account**
+>   fields is stated below.

+>   1.  *User Account*

-    1. This table is generated when the user registers
+>       1. This table is generated when the user registers

-    2. It holds the users first name, last name, username as well as the password.
+>       2. It holds the users first name, last name, username as well as the password.

         When registering, if an username already exists on the database, it will advise the user that “User already exists”.
 When logging in, if the user enters wrong credentials, it will advise the user “Wrong Credentials”

-2.  **Logs**
+>   2.  **Logs**

-    1. This table is generated under the users account and is linked with user unique id.
+>       1. This table is generated under the users account and is linked with user
+        unique id.

-    2. This table is generated when user launches the controller function in the app, and is asked if they would like to start a log.
+>       2. This table is generated when user launches the controller function in
+        the app, and is asked if they would like to start a log.

-    3. It creates the table with title of the current date and time on the system and stores the motors start and end coordinates for each of the four motor.
+>       3. It creates the table with title of the current date and time on the
+        system and stores the motors start and end coordinates for each of the four motor.

-    4. User will able to create multiple logs with in a day.
+>       4. User will able to create multiple logs with in a day.

-The purpose of the database is mainly to allow the user to create a personal account, and to allow other users to access logs from other users.
-Creating a table with the date and time, under the user’s unique id, will inform others whose logs are being accessed from which date and time.
-The administrator may choose to restrict certain logs to certain user and/or departments.
+>   The purpose of the database is mainly to allow the user to create a personal
+>   account, and to allow other users to access logs from other users.
+Creating a
+>   table with the date and time, under the user’s unique id, will inform others
+>   whose logs are being accessed from which date and time.
+The administrator may
+>   choose to restrict certain logs to certain user and/or departments.

-These logs can be used for research/development reasons only, which is stated in the Terms and Condition document provided with the product and also displayed to the user when launching the app.
+>   These logs can be used for research/development reasons only, which is stated in
+>   the Terms and Condition document provided with the product and also displayed to
+>   the user when launching the app.

-(Developed by Tanav Sharma)
+>   (Developed by Tanav Sharma)

 ### 2.4.2 Application Breakdown